 Sauternes is a luxurious, sweet white wine that comes from the Sauternais region in Bordeaux, France.
 It is made using grapes that have been affected by Botrytis cinerea or “noble rot.”
 This fungus causes the grapes to dry out and concentrate the sugars, resulting in a rich and complex flavor profile.
 But what makes Sauternes so expensive?

 For high value wines like the Chateau d`Yquem it surely is the prestige character.
-To open up markets for these high priced dessert wines a lot of winemakers started to offer half bottles (375 ml) to allow more people to taste their wines
+To open up markets for these high priced dessert wines a lot of winemakers started to offer half bottles (375 ml) to allow more people to taste their exceptional dessert wines.

 How do you drink Sauternes?

-To begin with, it is important to serve sauternes at the correct temperature.
-The ideal serving temperature for this wine is between 10 and 12 degrees Celsius (50-54°F).
+To begin with, when drinking wine it is important to serve sauternes sweet wine at the correct temperature.
+The ideal serving temperature for this French wine is between 10 and 12 degrees Celsius (50-54°F).
 It can be achieved by placing the bottle in the fridge for at least an hour before opening it.
 Once chilled, sauternes should be poured into small glasses or flutes, rather than larger ones typically used for reds or whites.

-The lower temperature reduces the sweetness of the Sauternes wine to put it into perfect balance with the aroma and flavor of the wine.
+The lower temperature reduces the sweetness of the Sauternes wine to put it into perfect balance with the aroma of toasted baking spices and the special flavor of this french wine.

 What are the 3 grapes of Sauternes?